10.00am until 11.00am

 An Accidental Journey from Jake Mills

 Jake Mills will discuss his accidental journey that has taken him from a depressed and suicidal comedian to Chief Executive of national mental health charity, Chasing the Stigma and the founder of the Hub of Hope, a vital resource being used by mental health trusts and organisations throughout the UK.
 Discussing his lived experience, Jake will highlight the power of using times of adversity as building blocks for positive change.

 Who should attend?

-If you or someone on your team is interested in attending this event, register your interest below to be notified when bookings go live.
+If you or someone on your team is interested in attending this event, please sign up with your details below.

 Please note this event will be recorded and shared with delegates after the event.